Tarsila do Amaral: Brazilian modernism

 Returning to São Paulo from Paris in 1922, Tarsila was exposed to many things after meeting Anita Malfatti, Oswald de Andrade, Mário de Andrade, and Menotti Del Picchia.
 These fellow artists formed a group that was named the Grupo dos Cinco.
 Prior to her arrival in São Paulo from Europe, the group had organized the Semana de Arte Moderna ("Modern Art Week") during the week of February 11–18, 1922.
 The event was pivotal in the development of modernism in Brazil.
 The participants were interested in changing the conservative artistic establishment in Brazil by encouraging a distinctive mode of modern art.
 Tarsila was asked to join the movement and together they became the Grupo dos Cinco, which sought to promote Brazilian culture, the use of styles that were not specifically European, and the inclusion of things that were indigenous to Brazil.

 During a brief return to Paris in 1929, Tarsila was exposed to Cubism, Futurism, and Expressionism while studying with André Lhote, Fernand Léger, and Albert Gleizes.
 European artists in general had developed a great interest in African and primitive cultures for inspiration.
 This led Tarsila to utilize her own country's indigenous forms while incorporating the modern styles she had studied.
 While in Paris at this time, she painted one of her most famous works, A Negra (1923).
 The principal subject matter of the painting is a large figure of a black woman with a single prominent breast.
 Tarsila stylized the figure and flattened the space, filling in the background with geometric forms.

 Excited about her newly developed style and feeling ever more nationalistic, she wrote to her family in April 1923:

-"I feel myself ever more Brazilian.
-I want to be the painter of my country.
-How grateful I am for having spent all my childhood on the farm.
-The memories of these times have become precious for me.
-I want, in art, to be the little girl from São Bernardo, playing with straw dolls, like in the last picture I am working on….
-Don't think that this tendency is viewed negatively here.
-On the contrary.
-What they want here is that each one brings the contribution of their own country.
-This explains the success of the Russian ballet, Japanese graphics and black music.
-Paris had had enough of Parisian art."